TheEMRMusic/Anti-blog/src/posts/DasKapitaljahr.md

 ---
 title: Das Kapitaljahr
+subtitle: Slow Reading 2022
 author: Eric Matthew Richardson
 date: 2022-12-31
 tags: ["post", "read", "books", "review", "slow reading", "marxism"]
 image: /assets/blog/karlmarx.jpg
 imageAlt: Karl Marx
-description: My collected thoughts on slow reading Capital, Volume I by Karl Marx over the course of 2022.
-What I've learned, what we could learn, and why you should, too --- regardless of your politics.
+description: Some final words on slow reading Capital, Volume I by Karl Marx over the course of 2022, or, How I Learned to Stop Worrying and Love the Dialectic.
+My collected thoughts, small takeaways, and why you should read it, too -- regardless of your politics.
 ---